ans-group/docs.ukfast.co.uk/source/security/ddos/gettingstarted.md

 ![connect](files/connect.PNG)

 - If appropriate, go through the payment process.
-(You won't have to complete this step if you've already ordered DDoS Protection via your UKFast account manager).
+(You won't have to complete this step if you've already ordered DDoSx<sup>tm</sup> via your UKFast account manager).
 - Next click `Configure` and then choose which A Records and AAAA Records you specifically want to protect for each domain.
 You can also assign any existing SSL certificates at this point.

 ![configuredomain](files/configuredomain.PNG)

-- Click `Activate` and your domain is now connected to the UKFast DDoS Protection network, and configured appropriately.
+- Click `Activate` and your domain is now connected to the UKFast DDoSx<sup>tm</sup> network, and configured appropriately.

 Note that it may take up to 24 hours for DNS changes to propogate across the internet (as with any such changes), and before your domain is fully protected.